7 Key Things to Know About Google Contacts

 No need to delete contacts.
 Both regular Google Contacts and Google Apps Contacts have a limit of 25,000 contacts.

 No sweat.
 That’s a lot of space!

-4. How Does Google Maps Interact With Google Contacts?
+4. How Google Maps Interacts With Google Contacts

 Surprisingly, when you save a location in Google Maps, such as your friend’s house or the best Chinese restaurant in town, that does not create a new contact or add information to an existing contact.
 You don’t even have an option to manually do so.